 Let’s explore the way SASE makes this happen:

 - Automation – With a SASE architecture, networking and security become tightly integrated.
 This has a number of advantages including the ability for security events to automatically trigger network responses.
 If security inspection detects a threat, the connectivity for that user or device can automatically be turned off.
-And through the networking and edge computing functions, security patches and updates can be pushed simultaneously to any number edge points-of-presence (POPs) through the integrated network.
+And through the networking and computing functions at the network edge, security patches and updates can be pushed to any number edge points-of-presence (POPs) through the integrated network.
 This entanglement of features allows for networking and security to operate as a cohesive unit that can be orchestrated similar to a public cloud infrastructure.

 As the cloud and increased user mobility force two of IT’s biggest industries into a turf war, expect the simplicity of security and networking to be the biggest winner.